-The Bank of Israel interest rate remained unchanged at 0.1% in Q2 2017 and in practice has not changed since the February 2015 interest rate cut.
-The reasons for leaving the interest rate unchanged were inflation, that continued to be lower than the Bank of Israel target, and the strong shekel, despite the positive real economic activity.
+The Bank of Israel interest rate remained unchanged at 0.1% in Q3 2017 as well, and in practice has remained at this level since the February 2015 interest rate cut.
+The reasons for leaving the interest rate unchanged were inflation, that continued to be lower than the Bank of Israel target, the strong shekel and positive real (non-financial) activity, particularly in view of signs of stability in the housing market.